GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

 This document contains an informal log of design and implementation decisions for this project, the "Simple Robot Simulator."

+## October 8, 2018-F JMJ  Milestone - collision impact with walls works!
+Currently, there are 4 hardcoded walls representing the 4 field boundary walls - these are in the `Field` object.
+The walls are bit too "springy"/elastic.
+Currently the impact force is linear in the distance that the robot penetrates the wall - there is no damping, i.e., no loss of energy during impact, so the robot bounces back.
+But this is a pretty decent state of affairs, and good enough for now.

 ## October 8, 2018-E JMJ  Misc enhancements for collision physics
 - Implemented `calculateCollisionImpact`, though it's not tested.
 - `MecanumDrive`: keeps track of boundary points - the corners of the robot, expressed in field-coordinates.